jadegosar/jadegosar.github.io/index.md

 [Predicting Player Impact in NBA Games](https://github.com/jadegosar/NBA_Player_Impact)

-<small>Machine Learning project to predict the true impact of an NBA player on eventual game outcome.</small>
+<small>Machine Learning project to predict the true impact of an NBA player on eventual game outcome using point differential.
+This was a group project completed as part of the Human Performance Analytics class that I had the opportunity to take in my undergrad education at the University of Notre Dame.</small>

 ---
 [Super Team or Super Dream?](https://github.com/jadegosar/Predicting_NBA_Team_Wins)